2011 Monterrey casino attack

 On August 25, 2011, members of the drug cartel Los Zetas set a casino on fire in Monterrey, Nuevo León, Mexico, killing 52 people.

 The arson attack left over a dozen injured, and over 35 trapped for several hours.
-Mexican forces, which arrived at the place minutes after the incident, eventually used backhoes to break down the walls and free the trapped victims.
+Mexican forces, which arrived minutes after the incident, eventually used backhoes to break down the walls and free the trapped victims.
 Media reports state the majority of those killed were women, including one who was pregnant.
 Although the government crackdown on the drug cartels dates back to 2006, Monterrey became an increasingly violent city in 2010, due to the rupture between the Gulf Cartel and Los Zetas.

 Surveillance footage shows vehicles with gunmen arriving at the entrance of Casino Royale.
 After the gunmen descended from their vehicles, they stormed the casino's main entrance, opened fire on guests, and doused the casino entrances with gasoline, starting a fire that trapped people inside.
 The attack was classified as the most violent and bloodiest in the history of Monterrey and one of the worst in the state of Nuevo León.

 Background

 Grupo Royale is a chain of casinos and entertainment venues with branches in Monterrey, Mazatlán and Los Cabos, as well as a branch in Escobedo named "Fantastic Escobedo".

 The casino Royale San Jerónimo is at the junction of Calle Jesús María González and Avenida San Jerónimo, and is owned by the same owners of Conexiones y Mangueras S.A.
 (Cymsa) and Entertainment Enterprises of México S.A. de C.V.
 It was opened in November 2007 to more than 500 people, to whom the casino gave a total of two million pesos (approx. 183,000 USD in 2007) as a welcoming gift.

 The casino had been attacked on several previous occasions.
 On January 17, 2011, it was announced in the news media that the business had been the victim of organized crime, and that an armed squad had entered the premises to subdue those inside, although this was denied by their then legal representative, Enrique Hernández Navarro.
 In the early hours of May 25 of the same year, it was attacked by a group of delinquents who detonated firearms, taking money from customers and from the establishment, which was one of several casinos attacked that day.

 On May 4, 2011, the casino had been shut down by the municipality for failure to obtain permits for expanding the premises.
 It reopened its doors on May 31 after an appeal by its owners to the State Tribunal for Administrative Litigation, claiming that the works were for remodeling.
 This appeal was granted by magistrate José Alfonso Solís Navarro.

-Before this tragedy, another betting center owned by Grupo Royale had been attacked twice during the year by organized crime, but with no casualties.
+Before the attack, another betting center owned by Grupo Royale had been attacked twice during the year by organized crime, but with no casualties.